Tag: Clean Energy

 The benefits of clean energy, significant as they are, pale when compared to the harms that clean energy can help us avoid.
 The economics of clean energy do not include the difficult to quantify but very real aggregate cost of “negative externalities” – the harmful environmental and health impacts that flow from the use of fossil fuels.

-Annual environmental and health damages linked to coal mining, processing, and combustion have been estimated at $345 billion annually (2010 dollars).
-The annual environmental and health damages from burning fossil fuels has been estimated at up to $970 billion annually.
+Annual environmental and health damages linked to coal mining, processing, and combustion have been estimated at $365 billion annually (2010 dollars).
+The annual environmental and health damages from burning fossil fuels have been estimated at up to $970 billion annually.

 Globally, the International Monetary Fund (IMF) estimates that pollution from fossil fuels cost the world’s economy more than $5.6 trillion in 2022.
-This amount, when added to the cost of fossil fuels, is roughly equivalent to total annual global energy expenditures.
-The favorable economics of clean energy technologies are undeniable.
-There is an overwhelming and compelling basis to transition from fossil fuels as quickly as possible.
+This amount, roughly equivalent to total annual global energy expenditures, if added to the cost of producing fossil fuels, makes the favorable economics of clean energy technologies undeniable, and an overwhelming and compelling basis to transition from fossil fuels as quickly as possible.

 Governor Whitmer’s clean energy and climate initiatives redound with multiple benefits to public health, the environment, the business community, and Michigan citizens at large.
 And thanks to the Governor’s policies that are being advanced today, the largest, most extraordinary fresh surface water system in the world – our Great Lakes – will also enjoy long-term future benefits and be preserved and protected for our future generations.